caprica/generator-prospa/README.md

 ## What is it?

-Generate fully working Seingle Page Application projects using various combinations of front-end and middle-tier technologies, using various JVM languages.
+Generate fully working Single Page Application projects using various combinations of front-end and middle-tier technologies, using various JVM languages.

 Supported languages: